stormpath/stormpath-documentation/source/auth_n.rst

     .. literalinclude:: code/ruby/authentication/mfa_get_account_factors2_req.rb
       :language: ruby

-Which will return:

-.. only:: rest or csharp or nodejs or php or python or vbnet or ruby
+.. only:: rest or csharp or nodejs or php or vbnet or ruby

   .. code-block:: json